Have you ever wondered how the most iconic Hollywood actors are wearing perfect sunglasses?

 A chiseled chin and wide cheekbones are the hallmarks of a diamond-shaped face.

-Keep the edges of your lenses soft, but structured, in order to balance your broad cheekbones.
+Keep the edges of your lenses soft but structured to balance your broad cheekbones.
 You should avoid round frames.
 Rounded bottoms, however, will soften your narrow chin.

 Again, work to complement your cheekbones by avoiding wide frames.